5 July 2025

 Markup

 The difference between the bill rate and the pay rate measured as a percentage of the pay rate.
 Example: John gets paid $100 per hour and the staffing agency adds $50 to the rate making the bill rate $150.
 The markup is calculated as (150-100)/100 = 50% Markup.
-This is often confused with the term margin which is calculated off of the bill rate.
+This is often confused with the term margin which is calculated off the bill rate.

 Master Service Agreement (MSA)